Shajan/CS/web/React/concepts.md

 ---

-## When Does Anything Appear on Screen?
+## When the Screen Is Actually Updated

-Only when React reaches descriptions whose `type` refers to built-in UI elements (like `"div"`, `"h4"`, `"button"`) does React know how to map them to real UI.
+Only when React encounters descriptions whose `type` refers to built-in UI elements such as `"div"`, `"h4"`, or `"button"` does React know how to map them to real UI.

-Until then:
+Until that point:
 - Everything is just JavaScript objects
-- Nothing is displayed
+- No UI exists
-- No UI is created
+- Nothing is rendered

-The entire UI is built by **repeatedly turning descriptions into new descriptions** until only real UI elements remain.
+The entire interface is produced by repeatedly turning descriptions into new descriptions until only built-in UI elements remain.

 ---